Pad See Ew (Thai Stir Fried Noodles)

 How to Make Pad See Ew

-1. Marinate the chicken.
-In a large mixing bowl, add the sliced chicken, soy sauce, and vegetables.
-Mix thoroughly and set aside.
+1. In a large mixing bowl, add the sliced beef, Thai soy sauce, brown sugar, and vegetable oil.
+Mix thoroughly and set aside to marinate for at least 15 minutes.

-2. Mix the sauce.
-In a medium mixing bowl, mix together the oyster sauce, Thai dark soy sauce, soy sauce, fish sauce brown sugar, and water.
-Mix until combined and the sugar dissolves.
+1. In a medium mixing bowl, mix the oyster sauce, Thai soy sauce, Thai black soy sauce, fish sauce brown sugar, and water.
+Mix until combined

-Mixing the cooking sauce for pad see ew in a large mixing bowl.
+Mixing together pad see ew sauce in a small bowl.

-1. Scramble the eggs.
-Push everything to the side, add a tablespoon of oil and scramble the eggs.
-Then remove everything from the wok and set it aside.
+1. Push everything to the side, add the whisked eggs, let it sit for 10 seconds, and then scramble.
+Then remove everything from the wok and set aside.

 Scrambling eggs in the side of a wok.

-1. Add the noodles and sauce.
-Toss in the noodles and spread them evenly across the pan.
-Char them for about 15-30 seconds and then add the sauce and toss until the noodles are evenly coated and caramelized.
-Lastly, add the chicken, broccoli, and eggs and toss a couple of times until combined.
-Serve immediately and enjoy!
+1. Toss the noodles and spread them evenly across the pan to char.
+Then add the sauce and toss until the noodles are evenly coated and caramelized.
+Lastly, add the beef, broccoli, and eggs and toss until combined.

 • Use fresh noodles.
-For this Thai stir-fried noodles recipe, using fresh noodles is recommended because it has a softer, texture, absorb the sauce better, and simply taste better.
-Before adding the fresh noodles to the wok, I recommend bringing the noodles to room temperature and loosening up the noodles with your fingers first to prevent excess breakage.
+For this Thai stir-fried noodles recipe, using fresh noodles is recommended because it has a softer, texture, absorb the sauce better, and tastes better.
+Before adding the fresh noodles to the wok, bring the noodles to room temperature and loosen them with your fingers first to prevent excess breakage.
 If they are cold and stiff from the refrigerator, run them under hot tap water.

-• Thai Sweet Soy Sauce is a must.
-Thai sweet soy sauce is the secret ingredient for a sweet umami flavor that cannot be replicated by using any other sauce.
+• Thai Black Sweet Soy Sauce is key.
+Thai black sweet soy sauce is the secret ingredient for a sweet umami flavor that cannot be replicated by using any other sauce.

 • Caramelize the noodles.
-Lightly fry the noodles on the pan before adding the sauce and the other stir fry ingredients.
-A slight char on the noodles will better the flavor and elevate this Thai noodles recipe to restaurant quality!
+Lightly fry the pad see ew noodles on the pan for 30 seconds to 1 minute before adding the sauce and the other stir fry ingredients.
+A slight char on the noodles will better the flavor and elevate these Thai noodles to restaurant quality.

 Storage Instructions

-This chicken pad see ew is best served immediately for the best flavor and texture.
-However, you can store these Thai stir-fried noodles in an airtight container in the refrigerator for up to 3 days.
+Pad see ew is best served immediately for the best flavor and texture.
+You can store these Thai stir-fried noodles in an airtight container in the refrigerator for up to 3 days.

 Is pad see ew gluten-free?

-The wide rice noodles are gluten-free.
+The noodles in pad see ew are gluten-free.
 However, if you want the entire recipe to be gluten-free, you will need to use gluten-free soy sauce or tamari.

 What is the difference between pad see ew and pad thai?